Stuycs-K/finalprojectapcs-4-jack-galen-chen-raymond/DEVLOG-Raymond.md

 ### 2025-06-03 - Implemented additional features
 ~1.5 hr - Implemented colors, where each equation has a different color, and each equation's color can be changed by clicking on the circle next to each equation

+### 2025-06-04 - Improved UI
+~0.5 hr - Fixed spacing on the numbers on the grid, put an upper bound on the zoom out function